codefellows/seattle-java-401d1/class-13-uploading-and-manipulating-files/LAB-upload-file-readability-score.md

 Ignore the syllable metric for now.
 Calculate it with just the sentence and word counting first.

+You may assume a sentence is any token that ends with punctuation.

 ![Flesch-Kincaid formula](imgs/flesch-kincaid-formula.svg)

 ## Testing